kragen/derctuo/markdown/pyrolysis-3d-printing.md

 decomposition as well, but would probably remain in the final product.

-Using thermosets such as the aforementioned vulcanizing polyisoprene has the advantage that you don't have to worry about the feedstock melting and running off the workpiece before charring, so you don't need to prefer unsaturated aliphatic compounds.
+Using thermosets such as the aforementioned vulcanizing polyisoprene has the advantage that you don’t have to worry about the feedstock melting and running off the workpiece before charring, so you don’t need to prefer unsaturated aliphatic compounds.
 Normally thermoset polymerization is tightly controlled to reduce the risk of heat degradation of the material produced, but in this context that ceases